top of page

 EDITORIAL ASSESSMENT

-If your manuscript isn't quite ready yet for a developmental edit, but you still want to get some feedback on it, an editorial assessment would be a good port of call.
+If a developmental edit is too extreme, but you still want detailed feedback, an EA would be a good port of call.
 This is an extremely valuable first overview of your manuscript by a professional editor.
 At TFB, we will read through the entire manuscript and provide thoughtful, in-depth feedback concerning elements such as plot, characterization, structure, consistency and style.
-Feedback from an editorial assessment can lead to significant changes to your manuscript.
-It identifies your work's strengths and weaknesses and helps you devise a revision strategy that dramatically improves the execution of your idea.
-When would I need this?
-An editorial assessment can be useful at several stages in the writing process.
-Some writers may seek this deep-level feedback once the first draft is completed.
-Others might solicit an assessment after the manuscript has been through several rounds of beta reading or even professional editing; an assessment provides the kind of careful reading that leads to better theming, nuance, characterization and structure.
-An editorial assessment can also help you determine if your work is ready for query.
+It is a lite version of its pickier twin and is hands-off, which means your manuscript will not be touched.
+An EA identifies your work's strengths and weaknesses and helps you devise a revision strategy that dramatically improves the execution of your idea.
 The assessment, especially when paired with a query letter review, can help bring needed polish to your querying package before you start contacting agents.
-Some manuscripts aren’t ready for the line-level involvement of developmental editing.
-If big pieces of your manuscript are apt to change — if there are major plot points that need to be addressed, or if there are a few darlings to kill off — an assessment is a better choice (and usually a cheaper one).
-Seek an editorial assessment ahead of other editing if you want to understand the structural strengths and weaknesses in your manuscript.
-If you address those, working with an editor on a developmental edit or copy edit afterwards should be much cheaper.
 Sometimes you just NEED HELP!
 If your manuscript is messy or you are not sure which direction to take, or if it's any good at all, and you need a professional second opinion.
 An editorial assessment is an in-depth analysis of your manuscript from someone who’s made a serious study of the art of writing and storytelling, and can understand not only what your story is in its current form, but what it aspires to be—what it can become.
 It is essentially a tough-love letter from editor to author.
 TFB editorial assessments are never rude, snarky, sarcastic or dismissive — instead, their aim is to lay bare the problems in your manuscript, whatever they may be.
 The thoughtfulness, creativity, and careful attention we bring to your manuscript is its own kind of love — sometimes harsh, but always constructive.
-We will supply you with an in-depth, single-spaced report and can follow up with a post-critique conference with you, where we go through all the feedback, brainstorm revisions and address questions and any concerns with you.
-Manuscript Assessment/Evaluation rates are like these: Per word: 1.5–1.5¢ Per hour: $40.00–54.00 Pages per hour: 11.0–17.0 Flat fee: $850

 COPY EDITING